 - 1. The FY2017-18 STA and FTA Section 5307 funding amounts are based on preliminary projections and are subject to revision. - 2.
-Staff is currently working with partner agencies on a proposal to update the current STA population-based policy (Resolution No. 3837) with a new OBAG-style block grant and contribute to a means-based fare program.
+Guidelines reflect strategies that incorporate public feedback related to community engagement, community prioritization, and reporting requirements.
+This includes incorporation of: inclusive engagement to low-income populations, a participatory budgeting pilot with project funding set-aside, and the addition of a community engagement best practices resource.
+The Commission will be considering guidelines in January for both the Lifeline Transportation Program and the Community Based Transportation Planning (CBTP) Program, with CBTP guidelines on the Planning Committee agenda. - 3.
+Staff is currently working with partner agencies on a proposal to update the current STA population-based policy (Resolution No. 3837) with a new OBAG-style block grant and contribute to a regional means-based fare program.
 Under this proposed framework, each county (CMA) would work with their transit operators to determine how best to invest the funds to support transit services within the county including Lifeline Transportation Program needs.
 The proposal gives more flexibility in how much each county wants to invest toward Lifeline services/ programs and would also expand access to transit through a means-based fare to address affordability for low-income individuals.
-Because the proposed LTP Cycle 5 Guidelines do not include SB1 funds, staff proposes to move them ahead in advance of the larger STA discussion.